The Hand That Signed the Paper: Accusations of antisemitism

-On 27 June, Darville wrote in both The Age and The Sydney Morning Herald to defend her book, claiming that the criticism "bordered on the hysterical".
-She highlighted her supposed direct knowledge of this history, claiming that most of her father's family had been "killed by Jewish Communist Party officials in Vynnytsa".
-Darville, falsely claiming to be a lawyer, also explained that it was her legal training and courtroom experience that had compelled her to "search for a motive" for Ukrainian participation in the Holocaust.
-Darville's defence of her novel appeared alongside a critique from the political commentator Gerard Henderson in which he labelled the novel a "loathsome" book.
-That evening, Darville debated Henderson on ABC television.
+On 27 June, Darville wrote in both The Age and The Sydney Morning Herald to defend her book, saying that the criticism "bordered on the hysterical".
+She defended her historical interpretation, writing that, "Individual Ukrainians, albeit in quite large numbers, collaborated with the Germans.
+Individual Jews, albeit in quite large numbers, collaborated with Bolshevism".
+She also highlighted her supposed direct knowledge of this history, saying that most of her father's family had been "killed by Jewish Communist Party officials in Vynnytsa".
+Darville, falsely describing herself as a lawyer, explained that it was her legal training and courtroom experience that had compelled her to "search for a motive" for Ukrainian participation in the Holocaust.
+Darville's defence of her novel appeared alongside a critique from the author Gerard Henderson, in which he labelled the novel a "loathsome" book.
+That evening, a debate between Darville and Henderson was broadcast on ABC television.
 An article published that day noted that the growing controversy appeared to be having a positive effect on sales; Allen & Unwin had ordered two reprints, and there were over 3000 back orders.
 By 11 July, it was reported that the novel had sold more than 10,000 copies and was ninth on the Angus & Robertson bestseller list.

 On 29 June, the Harvard Law School professor Alan Dershowitz published an op-ed in both The Age and the Australian Financial Review calling the novel "pernicious" and "mean-spirited".
-Dershowitz argued that Darville's goal had been to use the novel in furtherance of her opposition to the war crimes trials, by justifying Ukrainian participation in the Holocaust in order to ensure that war criminals would remain unpunished.
-The anti-semitism scholar Robert S. Wistrich weighed into the debate and described the novel's thesis as "more dangerous than any form of Holocaust revisionism".
+Dershowitz argued that Darville's goal had been to use the novel in furtherance of her opposition to the war crimes trials by justifying Ukrainian participation in the Holocaust in order to ensure that war criminals would go unpunished.
+The antisemitism scholar Robert S. Wistrich weighed into the debate and described the novel's thesis about the Holocaust's origins as "more dangerous than any form of Holocaust revisionism".

 While criticism of the novel continued to mount, others defended the novel and cast its critics as censorious.
 An editorial in The Sydney Morning Herald criticised proponents of "PC fiction".
-David Marr defended the novel, comparing the "terrible smears and vilification" against the book to the Satanic Verses controversy.
-The author and literary critic Gerard Windsor wrote in Australian Book Review that the criticism was a "well-funded witch hunt" filled with "righteous high-mindedness and tribal indignation".
-The critic Morag Fraser argued that the novel was not without its flaws, but that it deserved a more serious and tolerant debate.
-Others blamed the Jewish community for the backlash; conservative columnist Frank Devine described the criticism as an organised campaign by Jewish organisations, comparing it to the radical feminist campaign against The First Stone.
+Marr defended the novel, comparing the "terrible smears and vilification" to the Satanic Verses controversy.
+The author and literary critic Gerard Windsor wrote in Australian Book Review that the criticism was a "well-funded witch hunt" filled with "righteous high-mindedness and tribal indignation", while the critic Morag Fraser said that the novel deserved a more tolerant debate.
+Others blamed the Jewish community for the backlash; the conservative columnist Frank Devine described the criticism as an organised campaign by Jewish organisations, comparing it to the radical feminist campaign against The First Stone.